silnrsi/fontdocs/README.md

 - Run `./makedocs` from the project root folder - the results will be in:
     - `documentation` (HTML)
     - `documentation/pdf` (PDF)
-    - `documentation/source/productsite` (Alternative markdown for SIL product sites)
+    - `documentation/source/productsite` (WordPress flavored HTML for SIL product sites)

 ## Authoring content